 With immunotherapy, some side effects are caused by the drugs putting your immune system into overdrive, sometimes to the extent that your immune system attacks your organs.

-Chemotherapy and immunotherapy often cause many similar side effects, including:
+Chemotherapy and immunotherapy may sometimes cause similar side effects, including those listed below.

 - Fatigue